ablaom/DataTableaux.jl/README.md

     dt3.raw == dt.raw # true

-Note that the `fit!`, `transform`, `inverse_transform` and `fit_transform!` methods are not brought explicity into scope with `using DataTableaux` to avoid conflict with methods of the same name in many machine learning packages.
+Note that the `fit!`, `transform`, `inverse_transform` and `fit_transform!` methods are not brought explicitly into scope with `using DataTableaux` to avoid conflict with methods of the same name in many machine learning packages.